-The Pillar 1 capital requirement is the sum of the credit risk capital requirement, market risk capital requirement and the operational risk capital requirement.
+The Pillar 1 capital requirement is the sum of the credit risk capital requirement and the operational risk capital requirement.
 Under Pillar 1 Charity Bank calculates its credit risk requirement using the 'standardised approach' and its operational risk requirement in accordance with 'the basic indicator approach'.
+Charity Bank are not exposed to Pillar 1 market risk.
 Under CRD IV, Charity Bank must hold total capital equal to 8% of its total risk-weighted assets to cover its Pillar 1 capital requirements.
 Capital requirements for operational risk are based on a percentage of average gross profits in the preceding years.